 ISU Cyclones Football

 Iowa doesn’t actually have an NFL (National Football League) team so college football receives a large amount of support.
 The Cyclones play at the Jack Trice Stadium, which has a 65,000 capacity.
 The stadium has a huge amount of parking, so on game days, tailgating is a big thing!
+(The Iowa Hawkeyes are another major college football team in Iowa).

 The game I saw was actually my first experience of college football!
 As a Brit, the only tailgating I was familiar with is when a car is tailgating you by driving too close to your bumper!
 Tailgating is basically a bit of a party in the car park.
 It stems from pulling down the tailgate on a truck and just hanging out and having a bit of a chat before the game.
 It’s now grown into a tradition where people take along gazebos, grills, corn hole/bean bag games and will even ‘camp’ (RV) outside the night before the game.